 The Lomo LC-A 120 was launched by Lomography in 2014.
 It is an automatic 120 film camera that brings the joy of the Lomo LC-A 35 mm to medium format.
-It is also a clear tribute to the camera that inspired Lomography.
+It is also a nice tribute to the camera that inspired Lomography.

 The original LC-A was a Soviet built copy of the Cosina CX-2 from the 1980s.
 It was credited with inspiring the Lomography company and movement.
 In 2006 Lomography introduced the LC-A+ a version built for them in China.
 There are some variations all in 35 mm.
 Lomography is also known for promoting the Holga 120 cameras.
-So the introduction of the LC-A 120 feels like a nod to the past and a nice contribution to the future.
+So the introduction of the LC-A 120 feels like a nod to the past and a nice contribution to the present.

-Operationally, the 120 is even simpler than the 35.
+Operationally, the 120 is simpler than the 35.
 My original LC-A 35 had the option to select the aperture setting or leave it on A for auto.
 The 120 has fully automatic aperture and speed settings.
 It is still a zone focus with four zones.
 Close focus is .6m compared to .8m on my 35mm.
 Aperture range is f 4.6 to f 16 automatic selected.
 The speed is up to 1/500th, also controlled by the camera.
 They have added a multiple exposure option (I think this was added to the LC-A+ but was not on the original).
 One feature they both improved and made worse is the ISO selection.
 On the original is was a tiny window and a selection wheel that I found difficult to adjust.
 Now the window is larger and easy to see.
 The wheel is more exposed and simple to turn.
 Too simple.
 I found that the wheel was getting turned in my bag.
 My test roll was overexposed because the ISO had moved from the box speed.
 For future use I will be adding a bit of tape to the wheel.
 The film advance is auto stopping so you are not looking in a window to see if the film is advanced enough.

 Styling is clear tribute to the original.
 It really does look and feel like a king size version of the original.
 It feels more plastic than the original.
 The original used metal for the top and base, the 120 feels like all plastic.
 Not in a cheap Holga way but still in a light weight, I could carry this all day and not notice kind of way.